vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 paged dense</a> first-order tensors enables storing the original vector representation in the document model at a relatively low cost (storage hierarchy economics).
-For example, the following document schema keeps the original float precision vector on disk using the <em>paged attribute tensor</em> option.
+For example, the following document schema keeps the original float precision vector on disk using the `paged` tensor attribute option.

 <pre>
 schema code {